-Users wishing to publish or quote extensively from material in the Archives collections must submit a Permission to Publish form to the Director of the Kennesaw State University Archives.
+Users wishing to publish or quote extensively from material in the Archives collections must submit a Permission to Publish form to the Director of the University Archives and Special Collections.

 Permission to Publish

-Individuals desiring to publish reproductions or representations of items from Kennesaw State University Archives collections must apply for permission using the Permission to Publish form.
+Individuals desiring to publish reproductions or representations of items from the University Archives and Special Collections must apply for permission using the Permission to Publish form.

 The Archives may approve use for those collections for which: